The Legal Framework: California Civil Code and CC&R Authority

 Looking Ahead: The Future of HOA Rental Restrictions in California

-The trend toward stricter rental restrictions shows no signs of abating.
-As California's housing crisis deepens and short-term rental platforms proliferate, HOAs are under pressure from owner-occupants to limit rental activity.
+The trend toward stricter rental restrictions shows no sign of abating.
+As California's housing crisis deepens and short-term rental platforms proliferate, HOAs face pressure from owner-occupants to limit rental activity.
 At the same time, state legislators are considering bills that would preempt local HOA rental bans in the interest of increasing housing supply.

 AB 1033, signed into law in 2023, allows homeowners to separately sell accessory dwelling units (ADUs) in single-family zones, and some advocates are pushing for similar legislation to limit HOA authority over rental restrictions.
 If enacted, such laws could override existing CC&R bans and restore rental rights to landlords.
-But until the Legislature acts, landlords must navigate the current legal framework—one that heavily favors HOA authority.
+Until the Legislature acts, landlords must work within the current framework, which heavily favors HOA authority.

 For Orange County coastal landlords, the message is clear: know your CC&Rs, document your tenancy, and act quickly when restrictions are proposed.
-The landlords who preserve their rental rights are those who engage early, challenge procedural defects, and negotiate strategically.
-The ones who wait until enforcement begins are fighting an uphill battle.
+Landlords who preserve their rental rights are those who engage early, challenge procedural defects, and negotiate strategically.
+Those who wait until enforcement begins are fighting an uphill battle.